Shaping the next paradigm in

 Roundtable Discussion

-Neu-reality and EAST2046 will bring together renowned speakers Tristan, Andrea, and Devin for an illuminating journey through the frontiers of consciousness, the transformative potential of psychedelics, and the enduring quest to unlock the mysteries of the human brain and intelligence.
+Neu-reality and EAST2046 will bring together renowned speakers Dr Luppi and Dr Terhune for an illuminating journey through the frontiers of consciousness, the transformative potential of psychedelics, and the enduring quest to unlock the mysteries of the human brain and intelligence.

 Hosts